Café qui sèche au soleil

 • Drying time?
 Between 10 and 30 days

 • What is the principle?
 The cherries are spread in a layer that should ideally be the thickness of two cherries.
-This can be on a concrete floor or on raised African beds.
-They must be turned regularly to ensure uniform fermentation.
-They are covered at night to protect them from moisture.
-The moisture content of the cherries, during this process, drops from 70% to 15-30% during drying, then to 10-12%, which is an ideal level for good preservation of the grains.
+This can be on a concrete floor, or on raised African beds.
+They must be turned regularly to ensure uniform fermentation of the cherries.
+They are covered at night to protect them from humidity.
+The humidity level of the cherries, during this process, drops from 70% to 15-30% during drying, then to 10-12%, which is an ideal level for good preservation of the grains.

 Floor drying.
 Source: lafabriqueducafe.fr